denysyakymchuk/model-viewer/README.md

 # About application

-The application was created for viewing 3D models.
-Each user can get selected model for own site, for every model generates code iframe.
+The application created for viewing 3D models.
 > Link:  https://modelviewer.pl/

 ## Main page